sictweb/web222/weeks/week02/README.md

 ```

 In JavaScript, functions have access not only to their own local variables, but also
-to any functions in their parents' scope.
-That is, if a function is used (referenced)
+to any variables in their parents' scope.
+That is, if a variable is used (referenced)
 but not declared in a function, JavaScript will visit the parent scope to find the variable.
 This can happen for any number of child/parent levels up to the global level.